Voice Connections

 PortUnsigned short (big endian)The external port number of the user2 bytes

-Sending and Receiving Voice
+Sending and Receiving Media

 Transport encryption between the client and the selective forwarding unit (SFU) is still used even in E2EE calls.